Mitch Grassi: Public appearance

 Grassi has become known for being fashion forward and adventurous; he feels "self expression, especially through fashion is so important" for him.
 He explains he has a "totally avant garde interest in art, fashion and music", and a duality with Pentatonix to respect the business and fan base at the same time.
 He is inspired by "late '80s, early '90s", and interested in vintage Martin Margiela, a Belgian fashion designer; and Demna Gvasalia, designer and creative director of Balenciaga and Vetements.
 He is known for playing with gender expression, such as by wearing a dress and heels.

 Personal life

 Grassi is gay; Out readers voted him the second-most eligible gay bachelor behind Adam Lambert in 2017.
 As of 2016, Grassi lives in Hollywood, California.
+In 2023, Grassi began dating his current partner and fiancé after meeting in Berlin, Germany.
+After dating long-distance for over a year, Grassi decided to move temporarily to Berlin in late 2024, describing his living conditions as "half-and-half" between Los Angeles and Berlin.
+On October 17th 2025, Grassi publicly shared his engagement to his partner.